 In order to answer this question, it may be worth taking a trip back in time.
 One of the first talkie films was Noah’s Ark, made in 1928.
 The spectacle was there from the off – the film ended in a flood scene that used so much water, it drowned three extras – and it generated the box office figures.
 It cost more than $1 million to make (Warner Bros.’s most expensive picture ever at the time, $14 million today) and grossed more than double.

-The godfather of the Biblical epic was renowned filmmaker Cecil B. DeMille.
-DeMille was born to religious parents (his father was a minister) who instilled in him a love for drama and theatre – these values became apparent as he carved a niche in Hollywood with his Biblical epics.
+The godfather of the biblical epic was the renowned filmmaker, Cecil B. DeMille.
+DeMille was born to religious parents (his father was a minister) who instilled in him a love for drama and theatre – these values became apparent as he carved a niche in Hollywood with his biblical epics.
 He’d made films like The King of Kings (1927) and The Sign of the Cross (1932), but it was 1949’s Samson and Delilah which really connected the Bible with the sheer scale of a DeMille film.

 The godfather of the Biblical epic was renowned filmmaker Cecil B. DeMille

 So, to the present day.
-We’ve seen some films inspired by the Bible – Russell Crowe starred as Noah and Christian Bale gave Moses a go (Exodus: Gods and Kings, both 2014).
-A remake of Ben-Hur was also one of last summer’s blockbuster flops.
+We’ve seen some films inspired by the Bible; Russell Crowe starred as Noah in Noah and Christian Bale played Moses in Exodus: Gods and Kings, (both released in 2014).
+A remake of Ben-Hur was also one of the last summer’s blockbuster flops.
 They were slated for whitewashing, for their poor interpretations of the source material and for a general lack of creativity.
 Their reception has helped discourage Hollywood from pursuing religious films.

 There is arguably no better time to re-establish the biblical epic

-The Bible is often described as a collection of the greatest stories ever told, and some of the spectacle in the book is inherently filmic in nature.
-It seems a goldmine of material and, in a time where cinema attendance is falling, a truly cinematic Biblical epic – one long enough and so full of spectacle it actually warrants the ticket price – could be what is needed to bring viewers back.
+The Bible is often described as a collection of the greatest stories ever told, and some of the spectacles in the book are inherently filmic in nature.
+It seems a goldmine of material and, in a time where cinema attendance is falling, a truly cinematic biblical epic – one long enough and so full of spectacle it actually warrants the ticket price – could be what is needed to bring viewers back.